vincentium123/Survey-Nonresponse/README.md

 ## Implementation

-Scenarios like this occur somewhat often in real-life- most likely everyone can think of a time when they didn't express their true thoughts out of fear of the consequences.
-It hasn't, however, been statistically shown in research about survey design.
-That's what I'll be doing here.
-To do this, I'll be analyzing data collected by two surveys: the Global Attitudes Project, conducted by Pew Research, and the World Values Survey.
+I'll be analyzing data collected by two surveys: the Global Attitudes Project, conducted by Pew Research, and the World Values Survey.
 Each one surveyed tens of thousands of people in dozens of countries, trying to conclusively pin down global attitudes about democracy, human rights, and society.

-As a controversial subject, I chose homosexuality.
-Homosexuality works well here because its social acceptability varies widely across countries.
-In some (Sweden, Canada, etc.) supporting gay rights is the default, and those who don't are viewed poorly.
+As a controversial subject, I chose a question about whether homosexuality should be accepted by society.
+Homosexuality works well here because its social acceptability varies dramatically across countries.
+In some (Sweden, Canada, etc.) supporting gay rights is the default, and those who don't do so are viewed poorly.
 In other countries (Nigeria, Egypt, etc.) supporting gay rights is an extreme minority position.
 Most countries lie in the middle.
-According to my theory then, countries where acceptance of homosexuality has a default view (either for or against) should have a smaller non-response rate than in countries where its a controversial subject.
+According to my theory, countries where acceptance of homosexuality has a societally 'default' view (either for or against) should have a smaller non-response rate than in countries where its a controversial subject.

 Let's get started.
 To save space, I'll only show code relating to the data from Pew, but I found the same results from the World Values Survey Data.
 Full code can be found in this repository.

 To begin, I loaded the data, cleaned it, and constructed the variables.
 As my question dealt with the absolute difference of opinion, I created a variable that showed the absolute difference between pro- and anti-LGBT opinion.
 Then I cleaned up the dataset a bit, replacing NAs with 0s in the boolean columns.

 ```
 #Importing the Pew data set
 topline <- read_excel(here("raw-data","topline.xlsx"))